jakemcleroth/academic-portfolio/projects/honours_research/README.md

-# Honours Research: Expected Returns in Treasury Bond Markets
+# Honours Research: Expected Returns in Treasury Bonds

 This folder contains the code and write-up for my honours research project, co-authored with Nicole Lyne.
 We investigate the predictability of expected returns in government bond markets using yield-based factors, based on the Cieslak & Povala (2015) framework.
 The methodology is applied to US and SA bond data.